somnambulist-tech/query-builder/README.md

 ;
 ```

+See [query builder](docs/query_builder.md) for more details of using the query builder.

+### Compiling Queries

+Query objects must be compiled to SQL for execution.
+The compiler must be configured for a given database.
+See [query compiler](docs/query_compiler.md) for details and an example.

 ## Extending

 Queries and the compilers can be extended easily by either replacing classes, or components, or hooking into the